 Autism is a group of similar disorders with varying degrees of severity.
 So the term autistic spectrum disorders (ASDs) is often used rather than autism.

 Autism is actually one form of ASD.
 Other forms include Asperger's syndrome and Rett syndrome.
-People with Asperger's syndrome tend to have fewer problems with language compared to people with classical autism.
+People with Asperger's syndrome tend to have fewer problems with language compared to people with other forms of autism.
 They are often of average, or above average, intelligence.

 What are the symptoms of autistic spectrum disorders (ASDs)?